On this page

 The Cooper Basin unconformably overlies flat lying to compressively deformed Cambro-Ordovician Warburton Basin strata and Carboniferous granitic intrusives.
 The unconformity is mapped as the Z seismic horizon.
 The oldest units are the Late Carboniferous to Early Permian Merrimelia Formation and Tirrawarra Sandstone which comprise terminoglacial and glaciofluvial systems deposited unconformably on a glacially scoured landscape.
 The Tirrawarra Sandstone represents braided fluvial to fan-delta deposits overlain by peat swamp and floodplain facies of the Patchawarra Formation.
 Locally (e.g. Pondrinie Field), Merrimelia aeolianite forms a major gas reservoir.

 Two lacustrine shale units (Murteree and Roseneath shales) with intervening fluviodeltaic sediments (Epsilon and Daralingie formations) were deposited during a phase of continued subsidence.
 Early Permian uplift led to erosion of the Daralingie Formation and underlying units from basement highs.
 To the south west, in the Weena Trough area, recent drilling has clarified that the age equivalent sediments of the Patchawarra to Epsilon sequence changes character and becomes a thick interbedded sequence of sands, coals and shales of essentially fluvial character.
 The greatest coal thicknesses in the whole of the Cooper Basin are present in the Weena Trough area.
 In addition, a unit of possible lacustrine origin correlates in age and lithology to the Stuart Range Formation in the Arckaringa Basin, which has been interpreted as being deposited in a stratified fjord depositional model.
-Together these new insights suggest that the Weena trough area was formed early in the history of the Cooper Basin, with local depocentres that filled over time (and possibly drained to the south and west in the Arckaringa Basin) until the main depocentre formed in the Cooper basin to the north (Murteree and Roseneath Lakes) later.
+Together these new insights suggest that the Weena Trough area was formed early in the history of the Cooper Basin, with local depocentres that filled over time (and possibly drained to the south and west in the Arckaringa Basin) until the main depocentre formed later in the Cooper Basin to the north (Murteree and Roseneath Lakes).

 The Late Permian Toolachee Formation was deposited on the Daralingie unconformity surface and is overlain conformably by Late Permian to Middle Triassic Arrabury Formation (comprising the Callamurra, Paning and Wimma Sandstone members) and the Middle to early Late Triassic Tinchoo Formation.

 The Cooper Basin is dominated by coal rich source rocks (clean coal, shaly coal and coaly shale).
 The organic matter characteristics of these coally source rocks are sufficiently different from conventional marine and lacustrine source rocks to require specifc assessment guidelines using Rock_Eval pyrolysis data.
 Most importantly, there is later onset (and a broader window) of oil and gas generation compared to marine/lacustrine shales with conventional type I – II kerogens.
-Wet gas may still be generated up to and Ro of 2% and dry ags up to Ro of 3.5%
+Wet gas may still be generated up to an Ro of 2% and dry ags up to Ro of 3.5%

 Oils and condensates are typically medium to light (30–60o API) and paraffinic, with low to high wax contents.
 Most Permian oils in Permian reservoirs contain significant dissolved gas and show no evidence of water washing.
 Gas composition is closely related to maturity/depth with drier gas occurring towards basin depocentres although there is strong geological control on hydrocarbon composition.
 The Patchawarra Trough contains the bulk of the oil and wet gas reserves consistent with local source rocks being in the ‘oil window’, while central area of the hot Nappamerri Trough (40–50 ºC/km), underlain in part by granite, is over mature and contains mainly dry gas.